-The lessons Bill Walton learned on the basketball court became life lessons that served him well throughout his sports, broadcasting and business careers.
+As entertaining as he is insightful, Bill is widely considered one of the best speakers from the world of sports.
+The lessons he learned on the basketball court became life lessons that served him well throughout his sports, broadcasting and business careers.
 No lesson was more important than the words from the legendary John Wooden, Bill’s basketball coach at UCLA, who simply said “Do your best.”
-Wooden never asked players to go out and win – simply to do their best and not beat themselves.
-Walton never forgot those words which helped him throughout his extraordinary career.
+Wooden never asked players to go out and win –simply to do their best and not beat themselves.
+Bill never forgot those words which helped him throughout his extraordinary career.

 After retiring from basketball Bill began his broadcasting career in 1990 as an analyst for the then Prime Ticket Network.
-Walton worked for CBS Sports in the early 90’s and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
+Bill worked for CBS Sports in the early 90’s and then for NBC for many years, including work on the 1996 Atlanta and 2000 Sydney Summer Olympic Games.
 Over his career he’s also done broadcasting work for ABC, ESPN, FOX, MSNBC, Turner Sports, KCAL, NESA and the NBA.
-Walton has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
-The southern California Sports Broadcasters Association has several times honored Walton with the Best Television Analyst/Commentator Award.
-In 2009, Walton was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.
+Bill has been nominated for numerous Emmy Awards and in 2001 won an Emmy for Best Live Sports Television Broadcast.
+The southern California Sports Broadcasters Association has several times honored Bill with the Best Television Analyst/Commentator Award.
+In 2009, he was named one of the top 50 sports broadcasters of all time by the American Sportscasters Association.

-In June 21, 2001, Walton was named as the inaugural inductee into the Grateful Dead Hall of Honor, and signed memorabilia is available.
-All proceeds go to benefit the Rex Foundation, the non-profit charitable organization founded by members of the Grateful Dead and friends.
+In June 21, 2001, Bill was named as the inaugural inductee into the Grateful Dead Hall of Honor.